Battle B-Daman: Shadow Alliance

 The younger brother of Wen, he uses seal papers as his calling card.
 He uses the B-Daman, Rekuso which was later upgraded to King Rekuso, then to Ryuseiryu by Armada and Bears.
 Li and Wen first appeared to fight Yamato in a B-DaBattle following Battle Crow's defeat.
 He and his older brother have been helping Yamato after they left the Shadow Alliance.
 Later in the series, Enjyu begged Li to help him defeat Marda B. Like Enjyu, Li pretended to work for the Neo Shadow Alliance in order to find Marda B.'s weakness.
-But certain members did not trust Li's loyalties towards the Neo Shadow Alliance so Marda B. claimed Li's mind, giving Li the third eye and erasing all his past memories.
-Later, Wen tried to save his brother through a B-Dabattle.
+But Cain did not trust Li's loyalties towards the Neo Shadow Alliance so Marda B. claimed Li's mind, giving Li the third eye and erasing all his past memories.
+Later, Wen tried to save his brother through a B-DaBattle.
 Luckily, Wen won and returned Li to his normal self.